jeremytammik/roomedit/README.md

 That's all you need.

+That's not yet all, though...

-While developing this, I used Kanso on the Mac Unix command line to install the database definition in CouchDB from the files in my local system.
+While developing this, I used Kanso on the Mac Unix command line to install the database definition in CouchDB from my hand-edited local system files.

 I then replicated the local Unix-hosted database to a cloud-hosted IrisCouch one, and replicated that from the cloud to the Windows system running Revit.

 I was unable to get Kanso running directly on Windows, and also failed with other similar CouchDB installation tools.